๐Ÿ•‰๏ธIntro to Hinduism

 • Ritual waving of flame before deities, symbolizing the removal of darkness (avidya, or spiritual ignorance) and the presence of divine light

-• Communal dimension—typically accompanied by hymns and bells, creating shared worship experience that strengthens religious community
+• Communal dimension: typically accompanied by hymns and bells, creating a shared worship experience that strengthens religious community

-• Sensory theology—the flame, sound, and fragrance work together to engage multiple senses in worship, reflecting Hindu understanding of embodied spirituality
+• Sensory theology: the flame, sound, and fragrance work together to engage multiple senses, reflecting the Hindu understanding that spirituality is embodied, not purely intellectual

 Purification Rituals